Observation of $\chi_{cJ}(J=0,1,2)\rightarrow p\bar{p}\eta\eta$: Event selection

 After applying all the above selection criteria, the $\eta\eta$ pair is selected from all four-photon combinations by minimizing $\Delta =\sqrt{(M(\gamma_{1}\gamma_{2})-m_{\eta})^2+(M(\gamma_{3}\gamma_{4})-m_{\eta})^2}$, where $m_{\eta}$ is the $\eta$ nominal mass, and the subscripts are assigned to discriminate the different photon candidates.
 Figure~\ref{fig:2D_LLB} shows the two dimensional (2D) distribution of the invariant masses of the photon pairs.
 A clear $\eta\eta$ signal is seen in the central region.
 The signal region (the red box) is defined as $|M(\gamma_{1}\gamma_{2})-m_{\eta}|<20~\mathrm{MeV}/c^2$ and $|M(\gamma_{3}\gamma_{4})-m_{\eta}|<20~\mathrm{MeV}/c^2$.
 The single-$\eta$ sideband (SD1) regions are offset by $\pm70~\mathrm{MeV}/c^2$ along each axis (4 green squares) and the non-$\eta$ sideband (SD2) regions are shifted by $\pm70~\mathrm{MeV}/c^2$ along both axis simultaneously (4 purple squares).

-Figure~\ref{fig:simultaneousFit} shows the $M(p\bar{p}\eta\eta)$ distributions of the survival event candidates in the $\eta\eta$, SD1 and SD2 regions.
-Significant $\chi_{cJ}$ signals are seen for the events in the $\eta\eta$ signal region, while there is also peaking background for the sideband events.
-The potential remaining background is investigated with the $\psi(3686)$ inclusive MC samples, using the event-type analysis tool TopoAna~\cite{zhouxy_topoAna}.
-It is found that there is no significant peaking background.
-To investigate the continuum background, the same selection criteria are applied to the data samples collected at the center-of-mass energy of 3.65 GeV, 3.682 GeV, and 3.773 GeV.
+Figure~\ref{fig:simultaneousFit} shows the $M(p\bar{p}\eta\eta)$, $M(p\bar{p}\eta\gamma\gamma)$ and $M(p\bar{p}\gamma\gamma\gamma\gamma)$ distributions of the survival event candidates in the $\eta\eta$, SD1 and SD2 regions.
+Significant $\chi_{cJ}$ signals are seen for the events in the $\eta\eta$ signal region, while there is also $\chi_{cJ}$ peaking background for the sideband events from SD1 region, but there is no significant $\chi_{cJ}$ peaking background for the sideband events from SD2 region.
+The potential remaining background from $\psi(3686)$ decays is investigated with the $\psi(3686)$ inclusive MC samples, using the event-type analysis tool TopoAna~\cite{zhouxy_topoAna}.
+It is found that although there are some surviving backgrounds from other $\psi(3686)$ decays, the distribution is smooth without significant $\chi_{cJ}$ peaks.
+To investigate the continuum background from direct $e^+e^-$ collisions without through $\psi(3686)$ decays, the same selection criteria are applied to the data samples collected at the center-of-mass energy of 3.650 GeV, 3.682 GeV, and 3.773 GeV.
 The total integrated luminosity of these samples amounts to 3931 $\mathrm{pb^{-1}}$, while the $\psipp$ data sample corresponds to an integrated luminosity of 3877 $\mathrm{pb^{-1}}$.
-Only a few events are found, so the continuum background is negligible.
-Therefore, the contribution from the peaking background can be estimated using normalized sideband events.
+Only a few events are found, which is less than one percent of the selected candidates, so the continuum background is negligible.
+Therefore, the contribution from the $\chi_{cJ}$ peaking background can be estimated using normalized sideband events.